aragon/lock-to-vote-plugin/TESTS.md

 ├── Given The contract is being deployed
 │   ├── When Deploying with valid parameters and a nonzero underlying token │   │   ├── It Should set the DAO address correctly
-│   │   ├── It Should set the unlockMode correctly
 │   │   ├── It Should set the pluginMode correctly
 │   │   ├── It Should set the token address correctly │   │   ├── It Should set the underlying token address correctly